NeCTAR-RC/varroa/README.md

  * Track IP ownership over time in openstack
  * Store and manage discovered security risks from openstack resources.

+It's purpose is to provide actionable information to users relating to security vulnerabilities and exposure.
+The varroa client is designed to provide an automated solution to display and manage this information

+## Workflow

+1. User ingests security scan data which contains IP addresses and security risks associated with them.
-It's main/initial purpose is to ingest security scan data, link these IP addresses to openstack resources and provide the ability for the owners of those resources to see these security risks.
+2. Varroa then links these IP addresses to openstack resources,
+3. Varroa can create a security risk based on the security risk type and provide the ability for the owners of those resources to see these security risks and remediate any exposures they may have.

 ## Client

 To install the client:
  pip install varroaclient

 Source: https://github.com/NeCTAR-RC/python-varroaclient

 ## Concepts